moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 ![Price Feed Diagram](/images/builders/tooling/oracles/phala/phala-4.webp)

 Note that to obtain a readable price, you must account for the decimals of the price feed, which is available with the `decimals()` method.
-So in this example, where the price feed returned a value of `5230364122303`, the decimal point will need to moved eight places, which corresponds to a Bitcoin price of `$52,303.64` at the time of writing.
+So in this example, where the price feed returned a value of `5230364122303`, the decimal point will need to be moved eight places, which corresponds to a Bitcoin price of `$52,303.64` at the time of writing.

 ## Launching Price Feeds on Your Own EVM Appchain {: #launching-price-feeds-on-your-own-evm-appchain }